spanner/chemistry/README.md

 # Chemistry
 A simple, lightweight single-site CMS that you can bolt onto any Rails applicaiton to give it a home page, some other pages and a nice toolkit for editing and linking them.
-It is meant to be just complicated enough: `pages` are built out of a stack of pre-styled `sections` according to a `template`.
+It is meant to be just complicated enough: `pages` are built out of a stack of pre-styled `sections` ordered by a `template`.
 Your designer prepares the templates and CSS.
 Your authors populate the sections, adding images and video as required.

 Chemistry provides an API and comes with a nice editing SPA, but of course you can add any interface you like.